Figure 1. Massive native arsenic, arsneopyrite, with quartz and calcite.

 The major ore of arsenic is arsenopyrite (iron arsenide-sulfide, FeAsS).
 It is found with precious metal ores in high-temperature veins and occurs as monoclinic system prismatic crystals or granular masses.
-Arsenopyrite is a metallic white-gray, has a hardness of 5.5–6, and has a specific gravity of 6.
-It is roasted to give arsenic (III) oxide or white arsenic, used as a poison.
+It is roasted to give arsenic (III) oxide or white arsenic, and is used as a poison.

 Arsenic burns in air and reacts with most other elements, forming trivalent and pentavalent compounds, all highly toxic.
 It is used as a doping agent in transistors; gallium arsenide is used in lasers.